 The steelhead trout Oncorhynchus mykiss exhibit some of the most diverse life histories of any Pacific salmonid.
 Included in the diversity of this species is the variable expression of anadromous and resident life histories.
-The anadromous form may smolt and migrate to the ocean after one, two, or three years of freshwater residency and return to its natal stream after spending between one and three years in the ocean.
+The anadromous form may smolt and migrate to the ocean after one or more years of freshwater residency and return to its natal stream after spending one or more years in the ocean.
 In contrast, the resident life history form, also known as rainbow trout, spends its entire life in freshwater.
 Our understanding of this species complicated by the fact that both forms can interbreed and produce offspring of the opposite type.
 It is unclear how this interaction between life history forms influences the recovery of the anadromous form (steelhead trout) as mandated under the Endangered Species Act (ESA).
-Our project provides information the Viable Salmonid Population (VSP) metrics for the upper O. mykiss Yakima Population while generating status and trend monitoring information for the resident and anadromous life history forms.
+Our project provides information the Viable Salmonid Population (VSP) metrics for the upper Yakima O. mykiss Population while generating status and trend monitoring information for the resident and anadromous life history forms.
+Overall, the O. mykiss population in the upper Yakima appears to be gradually increasing and although our recovery targets for the anadromous life history have not yet been achieved, this trend appears unique relative to other regions throughout the Columbia Basin.
+Upper Yakima tributary streams continue to produce anadromous smolts with the greatest number originating in the mid-elevation tributaries, and the fewest from high elevation tributaries and this trend does not necessarily correlate with anadromous spawner abundance.
+Finally, we endured several flood events that jeopardized much of our instream PIT tag detection infrastructure in 2016.
+Although much of the instream components of our interrogation system were destroyed during these flooding events, this did provide an opportunity to replace much of the instream equipment with improved designs that should improve the long-term performance of our monitoring network.